-Supporting-Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified Defining outcomes Having a clear vision which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions.
-Corporate Plan Executive Leader's Annual Key Note Address Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified Defining outcomes Having a clear vision which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions.
+Executive Leader's Key Note AddressGreen Summit Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
 It could be immediately or over the course of a year or longer.
-Corporate Plan Community Engagement Service Plans Town Councils Delivering defined outcomes on a sustainable basis within the resources that will be available.
-Medium Tern Financial StrategyAnnual Budget ReportMonitoring Reports Identifying and managing risks to the achievement of outcomes.
-Risk Management Policy and Strategy Performance Reports Risk Management Comments on all reports to decision makers Managing service users expectations effectively with regard to determining Corporate PlanService Plans
+Community Engagement Delivering defined outcomes on a sustainable basis within the resources that will be available.
+Identifying and managing risks to the achievement of outcomes.
+Risk Management Policy and Strategy Performance Reports Risk Management Comments on all reports to Decision Makers Corporate Risk Register

-Supporting-Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified priorities and making the best use of the resources available.
-Executive Leaders Key Note AddressPerformance Indicators Sustainable economic, social and environmental benefits Considering and balancing the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision.
-Legal/Financial Implications on all reports provided to decision makers Service Plans Medium Term Financial Strategy Budget Report Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential conflicts between the organisation's intended outcomes and short-term factors such as the political cycle or financial constraints.
-Joint working Medium Term financial Strategy Consultation Decision Making reports/minutes are published on Website Forward Plan Determining the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs.
-Consultation Constitution Article 18 - Decision making Ensuring fair access to services.
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified Managing service user's expectations effectively with regard to determining priorities and making the best use of the resources available.
+Corporate Plan Service Plans Executive Leaders Key Note Address Performance Indicators Budget Consultation Sustainable economic, social and environmental benefits Considering and balancing the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision.
+Legal/Financial Implications on all reports provided to Decision Makers Service Plans Medium Term Financial Plan Budget Report Social Value in Commissioning Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential conflicts between the organisation's intended outcomes and short-term factors such as the political cycle or financial constraints.
+Medium Term Financial Plan Consultation Decision Making reports/minutes are published on Website Forward Plan Legal/Financial/Risk Management Implications on all reports provided to Decision Makers Determining the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs.
+Ensuring fair access to services.
 Corporate Equality SchemeEquality Impact Assessments